top of page

 ChatGPT has democratised AI, and suddenly the world can see a future where their jobs could be replaced, and investors can see a path to untapped revenues.
 New and old companies alike are jumping on the AI train, whilst XR companies are either going under, or making massive cuts in staff and spending.

-Like XR, AI is a broad term, but it has remained well-enough understood to serve as an umbrella term for various subfields.
-Gartner’s 2023 Hype Cycle for Artificial Intelligence illustrates this well, maintaining clarity despite the rise of terms like 'Generative AI.'
+Like XR, AI is a broad term, but it has remained well enough understood to serve as an umbrella term for various subfields.
+Gartner’s 2023 Hype Cycle for Artificial Intelligence illustrates this well, maintaining clarity despite the rise of terms like “Generative AI.”
 This clarity has helped sustain AI investment.
-If the XR community could adopt a clear, unified term like Spatial Computing, I believe it would likely see similar benefits.

 If the XR community could adopt a clear, unified term like spatial computing and focus on user experiences, it would likely see similar benefits.
 Moreover, the integration of AI and XR presents a significant opportunity.
 For example: